Fred Allen: Allen's Alley

 Other characters had catchphrases that were almost as famous as Claghorn's, such as Titus Moody's "Howdy, Bub", and Falstaff Openshaw's "That is precisely why I am here."
 Mrs. Nussbaum always greeted Allen by saying, "You were expecting maybe...", and then she would mispronounce the name of a glamorous film star, such as "Too-ra-loo-ra-loo-ra Bankhead?"
 The Alley sketches made only one further cast change, when Peter Donald's chipper Irishman Ajax Cassidy succeeded Reed's Falstaff.

 The show was popular enough for Ford Motor Company to feature it in a Life magazine ad in April 1948.

 Despite the ethnic diversity, the Alley characters seemed less citified and more akin with O. O. McIntyre's small-town America.
 Allen's topical humor is sometimes thought an acquired taste for audiences curious about his generation of radio stars; Dunning has written that when he "went into topical humor, he may have forfeited his only opportunity to be the Mark Twain of his century.
 He had flashes of undeniable brilliance.
 But the main body of his work deals with the day-to-day fodder of another time, and sons have seldom been amused by the embarrassments or tragedies of their fathers."

-However, others find many parallels to today's world and its absurdities.
+Nonetheless, others find many parallels to today's world and its absurdities.
 The "Allen's Alley" stereotypes make some cringe, as Allen biographer Robert Taylor noted (in Fred Allen: His Life and Wit), but others find them lancing more than lauding stereotypes, letting listeners make up their own minds about how foolish they could be.
 "Interestingly enough," wrote Frank Buxton and Bill Owen in The Big Broadcast 1920-1950, "[Claghorn, Nussbaum, Moody, and Cassidy] were never criticized as being anti-Southern, anti-Semitic, anti-New England, or anti-Irish.
 The warmth and good humor with which they were presented made them acceptable even to the most sensitive listeners."

 Allen employed a writing staff, but it served as his sounding boards and early draft consultants as much as actual writers.
 It was Allen who had the final edit, rewrote each week's script, and worked as long as 12 hours a day on ideas or sketches.